 - Romaine lettuce: Chop it finely or use other mixed greens instead.

 - Tomatoes: Small juicy kinds are best, so I gravitate towards grape or cherry tomatoes and cut them in half lengthwise.

-- Persian cucumbers: These are my favorite cucumbers that I essentially always have around and use in my recipes.
-They are small, sweet and pretty much seedless.
-They’re also known as the burpless cucumber because they don’t have any stomach upset issues that might be typical of other cucumbers..
-The skin is so thin that it’s easier to eat and doesn’t require peeling
+- Persian cucumbers: These are my favorite cucumbers that I essentially always have in my fridge and use in my recipes.
+They are small, sweet, and pretty much seedless.
+They’re also known as the burpless cucumber because they don’t have any stomach upset issues that might be typical of other cucumbers.
+The skin is so thin that it’s easier to eat and doesn’t require peeling.

-- Kalamata olives: They give a briney salty flavor to the salad.
-You can also add jarred artichokes or pepperoncinis for a similar effect.
+- Kalamata olives: They give a briny salty flavor to the salad.
+You can also add jarred artichokes or pepperoncini for a similar effect.

 - Feta: Because it’s Mediterranean!

 You can absolutely just toss this Mediterranean chopped salad with any store-bought dressing.
 But the dressing I’m using in this recipe is so quick to make, that it’s worth taking a few minutes to prep it and whisk it together.